Deep Dive into policy logging

 LoggingSystem.bootstrap(PolicyLogHandler.init)

-Then, in our policy business logic, under Sources/BusinessLogic/validate.swift
+Then, in our policy business logic, under Sources/BusinessLogic/validate.swift, we are able to log

 with different levels: